-shinbarnacles asked: does your baby go Wah Wah?
+shinbarnacles said: does your baby go Wah Wah?

 It’s been 20 years.

 Today I have my first parent-teacher conference, and I am sure they are going to rave about my amazing daughter.
 I have no doubt about it.
 They already do with regularity.
 She’s fun and easy she is to get along with.
 She really brightens up the world, and has given me so much perspective on life.

 20 years ago today, when I was 15 years old, my best friend died suddenly and in the strangest of ways.
 He went into cardiac arrest in his mom’s arms.
 I think the paramedics revived him briefly but I don’t think he ever regained consciousness.
 If I am not mistaken his last word was “mom.”
 She told me this story through the most intense tears I had ever seen just days later.
 The extreme pain and confusion I felt personally at the time was greater than any I had ever felt before, but hers was worse than I could understand.
 When she said “I know you were his best friend,” her voice was cracking even though she was already crying.
 This was the first time that that thought of he and I being best friends had occurred to me.
 It was a natural friendship and we really just always got along.